Rehab (Amy Winehouse song): Background

 "Rehab" was produced by Mark Ronson and released as the album's lead single in 2006 in the UK.
 The song addresses Winehouse's refusal to attend an alcohol rehabilitation centre after her management team encouraged her to go.
-Ronson expanded on the songwriting process when interviewed by DJ Zane Lowe for the BBC Radio's Radio 1's Stories, in an episode broadcast on BBC Radio 1 on Monday 18 July 2011, 5 days before her death:
+Ronson expanded on the songwriting process when interviewed by DJ Zane Lowe for the BBC Radio's Radio 1's Stories, in an episode broadcast on BBC Radio 1 on Monday 18 July 2011, just five days before her death:

 I was walking down the street with Amy.
 We were in New York and we'd been working together for about a week and we were walking to some store.
 She wanted to buy a present for her boyfriend and she was telling me about a specific time in her life that was....
 I feel bad, like, talking about a friend like this, but I think I've told this story enough times.... but she hit, like, a certain low and her dad came over to try and talk some sense into her.
 And she was like, "He tried to make me go to rehab and I was like, 'Pfft, no no no.'" And the first thing I was like, "ding ding ding ding ding."
 Like, I mean I'm supposed to be like, "How was that for you?" and all I'm like is, "We've got to go back to the studio."

 Mitch Winehouse, Amy's father, confirms Ronson's story about the origins of the song in his biography, Amy, My Daughter (2012).
 He writes that Ronson and Winehouse inspired each other musically, adding that Amy had written that line in one of her notebooks years before and told him that she was planning to write a song about that day.
 After Ronson heard the line during his and Amy's conversation in New York, he suggested they turn it into a song.
 The book says that was the moment when the song "came to life".

 In the film Amy, director Asif Kapadia showed an interview with Mitch in which he explained that "he didn't believe [Winehouse] needed treatment [for her drug and alcohol addiction]".
 In an appearance on the British talk show Loose Women, Mitch clarified the comments he made in the film, saying that Kapadia misinterpreted what he actually said to Winehouse: "[...]
 I say that Amy didn't need to go to rehab, right?
 What I actually said was – referring to 2005 – Amy didn't need to go to rehab at that point.
 Later on was a different story altogether, which gives a totally, completely different meaning to what I said."

 "Rehab" is a soul and R&B song.
 In the lyrics Winehouse mentions "Ray" and "Mr. Hathaway", in reference to Ray Charles and Donny Hathaway.